.

 The Research

-In the 1960s, the population of herring in the Northeast Atlantic (Iceland and Norway) nearly collapsed, largely due to overfishing.
-At the time, there was rising conflict between fishermen and orca populations that were feeding on herring and were reportedly harming fishermen’s nets.
+In the 1960s, the herring population in the Northeast Atlantic (Iceland and Norway) nearly collapsed, largely due to overfishing.
+At the time, there was a rising conflict between fishermen and orca populations feeding on herring and reportedly harming fishermen’s nets.
 Today, the Icelandic government manages the herring stock carefully, and there is little competition between populations of killer whales feeding on herring and commercial fishermen whose livelihoods depend on it.

-However, killer whales, also known as orcas, face other threats that are connected to their diet.
-In recent years, the North Atlantic marine ecosystems have undergone dramatic changes due to warming waters (Dulvy et al. 2008).
+However, killer whales, also known as orcas, face other threats connected to their diet.
+The North Atlantic marine ecosystems have changed dramatically in recent years due to warming waters (Dulvy et al. 2008).
 Changes in the availability of important fish species have been reported (Astthorsson et al. 2007, 2012; Solmundsson et al. 2010), and this is affecting the distribution, population size, and diet of top predators in the area (Víkingsson et al. 2014, 2015).

 For killer whales, understanding how environmental changes (including warming waters) impact their health and survival first requires a more complete understanding of their ecology and diet preferences.
 While killer whales have used Icelandic waters as a feeding ground for decades, the Icelandic Orca Project represents the longest research program dedicated to understanding their ecology, behavior, and conservation status.